 by Amy Gilliland

-A review of Why We Love: The Nature and Chemistry of Romantic Love by Helen Fisher; Henry Holt and Company, 2004.
+A review of Why We Love: The Nature and Chemistry of Romantic Love by Helen Fisher; Henry Holt & Company, 2002.

 While her research is impeccable and her story logical, the tone of the book is romantic - even whimsical in parts.
 Fisher’s voice is strongest as she describes her own research, less so as she describes others’ studies.
 The sections of the book that I find most disconcerting are where she attributes our societal construction of love to our evolutionary roots, thus confirming the current patriarchal portrayal of gender roles as normative.
 There is no questioning about whether the evolutionary egg or the constructionist chicken came first – it is always the egg.